mvysny/vok-orm/README.md

 ### Joins

-When we display a list of reviews (say, in a Vaadin Grid), we want an actual category names, not just the numeric category IDs.
-Since Sql2o will only care about the SELECT column names, all we have to do is to extend the `Review` class and add the `categoryName` field.
-Then we need to write a SELECT that will return all of the `Review` fields, and, additionally, the `categoryName` field:
+When we display a list of reviews (say, in a Vaadin Grid), we want to display an actual category name instead of the numeric category ID.
+We can take advantage of Sql2o simply matching all SELECT column names into bean fields; all we have to do is to:

+* extend the `Review` class and add the `categoryName` field which will carry the category name information;
+* write a SELECT that will return all of the `Review` fields, and, additionally, the `categoryName` field

+Let's thus create a `ReviewWithCategory` class:

 ```kotlin
 open class ReviewWithCategory : Review() {